Article

 About the study

-The printed tissues were then implanted into lesions in ex vivo mouse brain explants to assess their capacity for tissue repair.
-Over a week, the cellular morphology, structural integration and calcium ion activity were monitored.
+The printed tissues were then implanted in ex vivo lesioned mice brain slices to assess the capacity of 3D-printed cerebral cortical tissue for tissue repair.
+Over a week, the cellular morphology, structural integration, and calcium (Ca2+) ion activity were monitored.
 Implantation of printed cortical tissues into ex vivo mouse brain explants resulted in substantial structural implant-host integration across the tissue boundaries.
-Neuronal process outgrowth and migration of neurons from the implant towards the host were confirmed by confocal fluorescence imaging, indicating that the printed tissues had integrated into the brain explant.
-A high magnified view showed that individual neurons migrated across the implant-host boundary.
-Live/dead staining showed that cells of the brain explants were 86 % viable five days after implantation.
+Confocal fluorescence imaging confirmed neuronal process outgrowth and migration of neurons from the implant towards the host, showing the integration of printed tissues into the brain explant.
+Individual neurons migrated across the implant-host boundary, and cells of the brain slices were 86 % viable five days after implantation.

-In conclusion, this study shows that a simplified two-layer cerebral cortical tissue can be produced using a droplet-based 3D-printing.
-During in vitro culture after printing, the identity, and structure of the deep and upper layers were maintained.
-Neuronal process outgrowth, migration of neurons and maturation were observed during this period.
+This study has shown that a simplified two-layer cerebral cortical tissue can be produced using droplet-based 3D printing.
+During in vitro culture after printing, neuronal process outgrowth, migration of neurons, and maturation were observed.
 Implantation of printed cortical tissues into mouse ex vivo brain explants demonstrated the formation of structural connections and correlated Ca2+ oscillations between the implant and the host.

-This technique represents a significant advance in tissue engineering, particularly for future individualized implantation treatments that use 3D tissues made from a patient’s own induced pluripotent stem cells.
-The authors suggested that employing droplet-printing technology, an implant can be designed to mimic the dimensions, orientation, cellular composition and structure of the lost tissue.
+The authors concluded that this technique represents a significant advance in tissue engineering, particularly for future individualized implantation treatments that use 3D tissues made from a patient’s own induced pluripotent stem cells.
+They stated that by employing droplet-printing technology, an implant can be designed to mimic the dimensions, orientation, cellular composition, and structure of the lost tissue.

 This article was published in Nature Communications.